When Is the Best Time

 Jemez springs in northern New Mexico in the winter

-Winter in New Mexico brings clear skies and cold conditions in the north.
+Winter in New Mexico brings clear skies and cold conditions to the north.
 The weather remains much warmer in the south, where precipitation is low – often falling as rain – with snow being a rare occurrence.
 In comparison, the north experiences lots of snowfall at high altitudes, with some falling to lower levels.

 Taos Ski Valley Season: The opening dates for the season in Taos Ski Valley vary depending on weather and snowfall.
 However, based on historical data, the ski season usually starts in late November or early December.
 It closes sometime in early April, based on temperature and snowfall during that time.